 Zambrero is a Mexican restaurant franchise on a mission to help eradicate world hunger.
 That has been our reason for doing business since day one.
 Our Plate 4 Plate initiative is how we achieve this.

-Every time a customer purchases a burrito or bowl at Zambrero, a meal is donated to someone going hungry through our key distribution partner, Stop Hunger Now.
+Every time a customer purchases a burrito or bowl at Zambrero, a meal is donated to someone going hungry through our key distribution partner, Rise Against Hunger.

 In Australia, Zambrero donates a meal to an Australian in need every time a customer purchases a product from our retail range.
 To do this, Zambrero partners with Foodbank Australia.

-Stop Hunger Now is an international hunger relief agency and Zambrero’s international distribution partner that directs Plate 4 Plate meals to where they are needed most.
-Stop Hunger Now packs and distributes food to countries where many do not have access to adequate nutrition, primarily through school feeding programs.Learn More
+Rise Against Hunger is an international hunger relief agency and Zambrero’s international distribution partner that directs Plate 4 Plate meals to where they are needed most.
+Rise Against Hunger packs and distributes food to countries where many do not have access to adequate nutrition, primarily through school feeding programs.Learn More

 Visit our homepage to see the most up to date number of meals donated.